Value Stream Maps

 - Select Recalculate from the drop-down menu at the top right corner to manually recalculate your value stream map and see the latest metrics related to your value stream map.

-You can now use chatter in the value stream map to collaborate with other teammates on your work items and discuss improvements for your processes based on the metrics displayed on the value steam map.
+You can now use chatter and slack in the value stream map to collaborate with other teammates on your work items and discuss improvements for your processes based on the metrics displayed on the value stream map.